 - Job Opportunities: digital marketing management, social media management, web analytics management and much more

-3D animation creates moving images in a digital 3D environment by making a virtual 3D model of an object or character and then animating it using computer software.
-It utilises skills of computer science too, making it one of the good courses after 12th computer science without maths.
+Under the list of courses after 12th computer science without maths, next comes 3D animation which creates moving images in a digital 3D environment by making a virtual 3D model of an object or character and then animating it using computer software.
+It utilises skills in computer science too, making it one of the good courses after 12th computer science without maths.
 The course is helpful in film, television, video games, architectural visualisations, and other forms of digital media.

 You could gain considerable creative skills after studying 3D animation, including:

 - 3D modelling: using specialised software such as Autodesk Maya, Blender, or 3ds Max

 - Texturing and shading: applying colours, patterns, and other surface details to 3D models